The Defence School of Electronic and Mechanical Engineering (DSEME) is part of the Defence College of Technical Training (DCTT).

 DSEME is located at MOD Lyneham in Wiltshire and is responsible for delivering technical training to soldiers, Royal Marines, Airmen and Officers from all three Services.

 It's mission is to deliver effective technical training that is fit-for-purpose and up to date so that the nation’s Armed Forces are supported by highly skilled electronic and mechanical engineers.

-The DSEME consists of 8 Training Battalion REME, 4 School of Technical Training (RAF), REME Arms School and School of Army Aeronautical Engineering (SAAE); all delivering electronic, mechanical and specialist tradesmen, technical leaders and engineering managers to Defence.
+The DSEME consists of 8 Training Battalion REME, 4 School of Technical Training (RAF) and the REME Arms School.
+Also located at MOD Lyneham is the School of Army Aeronautical Engineering (SAAE).
+They all deliver electronic, mechanical and specialist trade personnel, technical leaders and engineering managers to Defence.

 After your induction training, you will complete a period of classroom-based training to provide you with the background knowledge to ensure that you will be successful in your trade followed by further practical training that is specific to your future trade.
 Your training will be conducted in a classroom, on demonstration pieces of equipment and in an outside ‘exercise – type’ environment.

 Soldiers are assessed on their current knowledge in order to identify their level of key skills.
 Further training is then provided.

 Most soldiers will then attend common foundation training which lasts for six weeks.